CindyJS/mathe-vital/README.md

 # MatheVital

-MatheVital is a collection of various applets and texts interactively explaining mathematics.
+MatheVital is a collection of various applets and texts (currently only in German) interactively explaining mathematics.
 The collection is hosted at [mathe-vital.de](https://mathe-vital.de/), which points to [https://cindyjs.github.io/mathe-vital/](https://cindyjs.github.io/mathe-vital/).

-This repository contains the files required for building this website.
+This repository contains the files required for building the website.
 Any commit to the `main`-branch in this GitHub repository triggers the deployment of the webpages via the static site generator [Jekyll](https://docs.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll) and the website is published and hosted via [github-pages](https://pages.github.com/).
 Jekyll is based on
 [Ruby](https://www.ruby-lang.org/en/) and combines .html, .md, .png and other files to a structured HTML website.